UoB-COMSM0110/2023-group-22/README.md

 1. Choose a character.
 2. Play the game until reaching a score of 100.

-From the Think Aloud Evaluations, we identified the following issues:
+From the Think Aloud Evaluations(<a href="static/evaluations/qualitative_evaluation/Think_Aloud/Stage-1">raw data</a>), we identified the following issues:

 - Users were unsure how to choose a character, so we added a dialog with instructions.
 - Users found the game too easy, prompting us to add three difficulty levels.
 - Users struggled at the start of the game, so we added a platform under the doodler to provide enough time for users to react.

-The Heuristic Evaluation highlighted that the game violated the heuristic "Help and documentation," so we added a help page for detailed instructions.
+The Heuristic Evaluation(<a href="static/evaluations/qualitative_evaluation/Heuristic/Stage-1">raw data</a>) highlighted that the game violated the heuristic "Help and documentation," so we added a help page for detailed instructions.

 <strong>Stage 2</strong>: